-released, please complete section 6 of this form.

-2. .
-Please tell us which complainant type best describes you:
+2. Please tell us which complainant type best describes you:

-Memb ber of the public
+Member of the public

-A Me mber or co-opted Me ember of an authority
+A Member or co-opted Member of an authority

 Member of Parliament

 Local authority monitoring officer

 Broads Authority employee or volunteer

-Other (please provide deta ails)
+Other (please provide details)

-Mak king your complaint
+Making your complaint

-4. Once you have submitted your complaint, it will be considered by the Monitoring Officer of the Authority and after reasonable consultation with the Authority's Independent Person, who will assess, on the basis of your written submission and any additional relevant material, whether the alleged conduct might amount to a failure to comply with the Members' Code of Conduct.
+3. Once you have submitted your complaint, it will be considered by the Monitoring Officer of the Authority and after reasonable consultation with the Authority's Independent Person, who will assess, on the basis of your written submission and any additional relevant material, whether the alleged conduct might amount to a failure to comply with the Members' Code of Conduct.

 The Monitoring Officer has the following range of options available to him/her: Formal Investigation (which will involve an investigation of the complaint), referral to the Authority's Local Resolution Procedure or no further action, for instance if it is considered that any failure to comply with the Code of Conduct is of a trivial nature.

-Please provide us with the name of the Member(s) you believe have breached the Broads Authority Members' Code of Conduct and, where the Member is also a Councillor, the name of their authority. en uct er: or uct
+4. Please provide us with the name of the Member(s) you believe have breached the Broads Authority Members' Code of Conduct and, where the Member is also a Councillor, the name of their authority.

 Title First Name Last Name Authority Name

-Please explain in this section (or on separate sheets) what the Member has done that you believe breached the Members' Code of Conduct.
+5. Please explain in this section (or on separate sheets) what the Member has done that you believe breached the Members' Code of Conduct.
 If you are complaining about more than one Member you should clearly explain what each individual person has done that you believe breached the Code of Conduct.